docker/cagent/examples/WORKFLOW_README.md

-# Sequential Workflow Execution
+# Workflow Execution

-This directory contains examples of sequential workflow execution in cagent.
-Workflows allow you to chain multiple agents together, where each agent processes the output from the previous agent.
+This directory contains examples of workflow execution in cagent.
+Workflows allow you to chain multiple agents together in sequential or parallel execution patterns, where agents process and transform data through a defined pipeline.

 ## Examples